 You can actually start applying for jobs before your training is complete.
 Most employers hire before the start of the school semester, so have your applications submitted by late August or early September for the fall semester.
 For the spring, you should apply in early January.

 Average Salary of Post-TEFL Jobs in Czech Republic

 The average salary for English teachers in the Czech Republic falls between $700 and $1,320 per month.
 The high end of this range should allow you to save a little extra after accounting for living expenses.
-Some jobs will only to break even.
-The cost of living is not high in the Czech Republic when compared to much of the Western world, but Prague is more expensive than smaller Czech cities.
+Some jobs will only break even.
+The cost of living is not high in the Czech Republic compared to much of the Western world, but Prague is more expensive than smaller Czech cities.

 Tips for Finding a Job in Czech Republic

 If you have a college degree and you are a native English speaker, the TEFL certification will certainly be enough to help you land a job teaching English in the Czech Republic.
 Non-native speakers and those who don't have a Bachelor's degree can still find work, but it might be a bit more challenging.

 Either way, you can help yourself by starting early and research potential employers before you even start the course.
 Organizations in Prague, Brno, Ostrava, and Pilsen are always posting job openings.
 Make connections during the course and ask for advice from your instructors.
 Ask to speak with previous students and work hard to complete the training with high grades to help you stand out.